 The Professional Athletic Training Program (ATP) at the University of Connecticut is committed to providing students with a well-rounded educational experience.
 We are very proud of our program and it's continued growth.
 For more information please visit: https://athtrain.kins.uconn.edu/

-Our Athletic Training Program is currently in the process of transitioning to a Professional Master’s degree program, as was mandated by the Commission on Accreditation of Athletic Training Education (CAATE).
-Therefore, our undergraduate program will cease to exist, and our last Professional Bachelor’s cohort is currently enrolled with an expected graduation in May 2020.
-We will not be accepting an undergraduate cohort during the 2018-2019 academic year.
+Our Athletic Training Program has transitioned to a Professional Master’s degree program, as was mandated by the Commission on Accreditation of Athletic Training Education (CAATE).
+Our last undergraduate cohort will graduate in May 2020.
+We are no longer accepting undergraduate cohorts.
 The first Master’s degree cohort began in May, 2019 with an expected graduation in May 2021 and we are continually reviewing applications for incoming cohorts.

 Athletic Training Profession